Ritik-Jain1406/TransFund/README.md

-# 🌐 Trans Fund
+# 🌐 TransFund

-**Trans Fund** is a simple and intuitive web platform that allows users to donate and support projects securely using Razorpay.
+**TransFund** is a simple and intuitive web platform that allows users to donate and support projects securely using Razorpay.
 It helps creators and causes raise funds in a transparent and efficient way.

 🔗 **Live App:** https://trans-fund-nine.vercel.app/